akashrajk54/DroneFlightPlanner/README.md

        TWILIO_AUTH_TOKEN=''
        TWILIO_PHONE_NUMBER=''

+       Debug = False

        Note: There should be no spaces around the "=" sign in to .env file

        # During production
         Debug = False
         ALLOWED_HOSTS = insted of ['*'], please add specific frontend url, so that request from anyother will be rejected.

-       # Please Update DEFAULT_THROTTLE_RATES into the settings currently set to 100/Hours
+       Note: Please Update DEFAULT_THROTTLE_RATES into the settings currently set to 100/Hours

    7. Run migrations to create the database schema: python manage.py makemigrations